ufal/eyetracked-multi-modal-translation/preprocessed-data/README.md

 * EEG

 The preprocessed EEG files are divided into stages (read,translate,see,update).
 Corresponding to each stage, sentence-wise zipped EEG data corresponding to participants can be found.
 For each sentence (eg S001.json), the keys are comprised of participants who saw the sentence (P05,...) and for each participant, the data is presented in the following format: {time_stamp:[EEG data]}.
-Here EEG data corresponds to the raw reading from the four electrodes.
+Here EEG data corresponds to the raw reading from the four electrodes ([sensor1,sensor2,sensor3,sensor4]).

 * Gaze